-Rhino UK worked with Moray Council to design and install multi-sensory rooms and soft play rooms across their primary schools.Read case study
+Rhino UK design and install interactive sensory and soft play rooms accessible for all ages and abilities.Read case study

 Our Install Team began 2021 to a bright sensory start as they travelled down to The Hollies School in Cardiff to create two new Sensory Integration Rooms for their special school community.

 We were first contacted by Rachel o’Keefe, an ALN (Additional Learning Needs) teacher, via our website.
 She was keen to launch an inclusive project that would integrate sensory into everyday school life, creating spaces for pupils to relax, develop and explore their senses.

 With a target to complete the project before Welsh schools reopening on the 12th of April, our Sensory Design and Installation Team were excited to get to work.

 Inspired by The Hollies’ school values, we designed the new Sensory Integration Rooms as inclusive spaces that students could use to explore and discover, play and interact, and engage and learn.